 The waterfront has always been important to Savannah’s economy.
 Before it was lined with posh hotels, sweet candy stores, and delicious restaurants this area was the original Port of Savannah.
 Being on the river and understanding that most major cities were founded upon a waterway, this is where the colony of Georgia was founded in 1733.

 In the 18th Century during Georgia’s developing years, River Street in Savannah was the main site for goods being brought into the city.
 At one point in the Mid-1800s, Savannah lead the trade of cotton export world wide.

 The tall weathered buildings of River Street were once the four and five story cotton warehouses that were a vital part of Savannah’s economy.
 Additionally, along the backside of the buildings is Bay Street which is on a higher bluff.

 Bay Street is the first main road that sits on the bluff above River Street.
 There are several historic buildings, artifacts, and landmarks along this street.
 Here you will find several hotels, restaurants, parking lots, and souvenir shops on Bay Street.
 It is the route to River Street, since it runs parallel with the popular thoroughfare.

 A walk along Bay Street

-The Customs House with the matching lion fountain in front was my favorite building on Bay Street.
+The Customs House with its matching lion fountain in front was my favorite building on Bay Street.
 This handsome historic structure was Savannah’s first U.S. Custom House and was opened in 1789.

 Broughton Street Area

 Broughton Street and it’s surrounding neighbors, like Congress Street and on to Bay Street are full of delicious restaurants and fun shopping.
-My flat was located on Broughton which I felt was the perfect location for me.
-I like to walk, shop and eat so I found it be quite centralized.
+My flat was located on Broughton, which I felt was the perfect location for me.
+I like to walk, shop, and eat so I found it to be quite centralized.